A supplement to the

 Aft deck lighting installed

 In the October of 2017 we had a cratch and cover fitted by All Seasons Boat Covers to the fore deck similar to the one we had fitted to Total Eclipse.
 One difference to the cratch frame itself is the omission of a glass window.
 Instead we had a transparent PVC window fitted to the canopy that can be un-zipped and rolled-up to allow access to the rope locker.
+The headlamp and horn needed to be relocated and All Seasons Boat Canopies provided a suitable bracket to accommodate both and even made a cut-out in the cratch frame for it.
 There is LED lighting identical to the type fitted to the aft deck, fed by the lounge interior lighting circuit and controlled by a waterproof switch mounted on the bulkhead above the front doors.
-Instead of mounting the LED lights directly to the hard wood beam of the cratch frame they are screwed to an oak effect, self-adhesive, plastic cable trunking attached to the underside of the beam which.
-In addition to concealing the foredeck LED lighting cables, hides the headlamp cable.
-This type of trunking is much more expensive than the plain white variety but is much more in-keeping with the surroundings and the extra cost is justified.
+Instead of mounting the LED lights directly to the hard wood beam of the cratch frame they are screwed to brown, self-adhesive, plastic cable trunking attached to the underside of the beam.
+In addition to concealing the foredeck LED lighting cables, the trunking hides the headlamp cable.
 Also, a hinged, narrow, drop-down table is planned to eventually be attached to the foredeck bulkhead that folds up when not in use.
-The headlamp and horn would need to be relocated and All Seasond Boat Canopies provided a suitable bracket to accommodate both and made a cut-out in the cratch frame for it.

 The cratch and cover fitted to Total Eclipse